 Option Description all Displays the information for all outlets.
 Tip: You can also type the command without adding this option "all" to get the same data.
 A specific outlet number Displays the information for the specified outlet only.

-- Without the parameter "details," only the outlet name and state are displayed. - With the parameter "details," more outlet information is displayed in addition to the state, such as rated current, voltage, active power, active energy, and outlet settings.
+- Without the parameter "details," only the outlet name is displayed. - With the parameter "details," more outlet information is displayed in addition to the outlet name, such as the outlet rating.